PlanckItDev/planck-it/README.md

 This will be always work in progress!

-- React for every Action in Real-Time
+- Reaction for every Action in Real-Time
-- Reduce async - blocking Reactions
+- Reduce blocking Reactions

 ## Benchmark